jl-codes/jl-codes.github.io/_posts/2022-06-12-disaster-recovery-drills-web-3.md

-* For** individual users,** store your private keys securely.
+* For **individual users**, store your private keys securely.
 The best practices for storing this data are comparable to the above guidelines for storing seed phrases.
 Utilizing a hardware wallet for long-term storage is the most secure option to mitigate the risk to your private keys.
-* For** institutions,** store private keys within a secure secret manager, such as [Vault](https://www.vaultproject.io/) or AWS Secrets Manager.
+* For **institutions**, store private keys within a secure secret manager, such as [Vault](https://www.vaultproject.io/) or AWS Secrets Manager.
 Wallet custodians should treat these private keys like credentials and other secrets.
 To state the obvious: private keys, regardless of form, should never be stored in plain text internally nor on the blockchain.

 ### Web 3 Disaster Recovery For Developers: